Jacobite rising of 1719: Battle of Glen Shiel

 General Joseph Wightman left Inverness on 5 June for Glen Shiel with around 1,000 men and four Coehorn mortars.
 They reached Loch Cluanie on 9 June, less than 8 miles (13 km) from the Jacobite camp.
 Tullibardine blocked the pass running through the Five Sisters hills, with the Spanish in the centre and the Highlanders on the flanks behind a series of trenches and barricades.

 Wightman's force arrived about 4:00 pm on 10 June, and began the attack an hour later by firing their mortars at the Jacobite flanking positions.
 This caused few casualties but the Scots had not encountered mortars before, allowing Wightman's infantry to advance up the hill to their lines, then use grenades to bomb them out of their positions.
 The Spanish stood their ground but had to withdraw up the mountain as their flanks gave way.

 The battle lasted until 9:00 pm; several accounts claim the heather caught fire, and smoke combined with failing light enabled the bulk of the Scots to disappear into the night.
-The Spanish surrendered next morning, and as regular troops were shipped home; Lord George Murray, Seaforth and Tullibardine were wounded, but the Jacobite leaders also managed to escape.
+The 274 Spaniards under Bolano surrendered next morning, whilst Lord George Murray, Seaforth and Tullibardine were wounded, but the Jacobite leaders also managed to escape.
 Despite the strength of the defensive positions, Wightman's victory was due to skilful use of mortars, superior firepower, and the aggression shown by his infantry.

-Lord Carpenter, commander in Scotland, advised the government pursuing the rebels was impractical, and it was best to let them go.
-In a letter of 16 June 1719 to the Earl of Mar, Tullibardine provides a description of the battle, and states 'it bid fair to ruin the King's Interest and faithful subjects in these parts.'
+Lord Carpenter, commander in Scotland, advised the government pursuing the rebels was impractical and that it was best to let them go.
+In a letter of 16 June 1719 to the Earl of Mar, Tullibardine provides a description of the battle and states 'it bid fair to ruin the King's Interest and faithful subjects in these parts.'